The Best One Day in San Francisco Itinerary: A Local’s Guide

 CitizenM Hotel

-Located near BART stations (which makes getting here from SFO easy!) this hip hotel offers a rooftop patio, lobby bar, and aesthetically pleasing rooms.
+Located near the Powell St. BART station (which makes getting here from SFO easy!) this hip hotel offers a rooftop patio, lobby bar, and aesthetically pleasing rooms.
+A buffet breakfast is included.
 Plus it’s near the Cable Car turnaround making your morning start easy!

 Check rates and availability here.